Packet-Clearing-House/maptable/README.md

 To plot lands and countries on the map, we're using TopoJSON library.
 The map can be generated through this tool: [topojson-map-generator](https://github.com/melalj/topojson-map-generator).

+You can browse a [list of maps](https://github.com/melalj/topojson-map-generator/tree/master/maps) that you can use.

 ### Dataset requirements

 In order to plot your dataset on a map, there are minimum set of columns needed.